Forest Runner 2022-23 FAQs

 When you book online you will receive a confirmation email and e-ticket attachment.
 If you have not received this, please contact firstname.lastname@example.org

-When will I receive my race pack?
+When will I receive my run pack?

 How do I attach my timing chip and race number?

-Your timing chip is incorporated into your race number and should not be removed.
-Please attach your race number to the front of your running top or vest, securing all four corners.
+Your timing chip is incorporated into your run number and should not be removed.
+Please attach your number to the front of your running top or vest, securing all four corners.
 Please do not attach your number to the back of your shirt, or your leg, as it is difficult for marshals to identify you.

 Can someone else enter for me or can I enter a group?